 Additional volunteer requirements:

-IMPORTANT NOTE: Some seabird responses may entail interaction with animals that are expired and in various stages of decomposition.
-Responders must be able to see and do unpleasant things without feeling sick.
+IMPORTANT NOTE: Some Rescue Program activities will involve interactions with animals that are expired and in various stages of decomposition.
+Participants must be able to see and do unpleasant things without feeling sick.

 - Volunteers must meet all of the general HMAR volunteer requirements listed above.

-- Ability to walk in sandy, rocky and unstable shoreline conditions for 1 mile.
-(2 miles for Advanced Volunteers).
+- Ability to walk in sandy, rocky and unstable shoreline conditions for 2 miles.

 - Ability to conduct outdoor activity during hot, rainy or windy conditions.